Easy Sweet Potato Casserole

 - Add The Topping: Top the mashed sweet potatoes mixture with the topping.

 - Bake Until Nuts Are Candied and Toasted: Let the topping candy in the oven.
-I tested this sweet potato casserole a lot of times and I can say with assurance that you want to make sure to let it bake long enough for the topping to really toast and candy.
+I tested this sweet potato casserole a lot of times and I can say with assurance that you want to let it bake long enough for the topping to really toast and candy.
 Something special happens.
 When you see the pecans start to brown, that means it’s ready.
 The brown sugar and butter mixture will coat the nuts and make them crispy in the best, most magical way possible.

 How to Make it Start to Finish on Thanksgiving